iOS17/Esign/README.md

 ## Esign iOS Checker

-Esign iOS Checker is a tool that helps iOS users determine if the Esign iOS app is compatible with their iDevice and iOS versions.
-The tool was developed by "@lar_S_far," the famous iOS security developer.
+Esign iOS Checker is a tool that helps iOS users determine whether the Esign iOS app is compatible with their iDevice and iOS versions.
+It was developed by @lar_S_far, the famous iOS security developer.

 Before you download the App please [Check Esign Compatibility](https://bit.ly/kekukEsignChecker)